 What is the National Safety Stand-Down?

 The purpose of the National Safety Stand-Down is to raise awareness of preventing fall hazards in construction.
-Fatalities caused by falls from elevation continue to be a leading cause of death for construction workers, accounting for 337 of the 874 construction fatalities recorded in 2014 (BLS preliminary data).
+Fatalities caused by falls from elevation continue to be a leading cause of death for construction employees, accounting for 350 of the 937 construction fatalities recorded in 2015 (BLS data).
 Those deaths were preventable.
-Fall prevention safety standards were among the top 10 most frequently cited OSHA standards, during fiscal year 2014.
+The National Fall Prevention Stand-Down raises fall hazard awareness across the country in an effort to stop fall fatalities and injuries.

 This is a voluntary event and an opportunity for employers to talk directly to employees about fall hazards and fall prevention.